 How do I become a candidate for admission to the Guided Studies Program?

 Each year, selected applicants for admission to Trinity are invited to become candidates for enrollment in Guided Studies.
-If you receive such an invitation and wish to be considered for possible participation in the program, send written notice of your interest to the director of Guided Studies, Dean Sheila Fisher, before the end of March.
-Any other Trinity applicant who finds the program appealing may likewise become a candidate by writing Dean Fisher.
+If you receive such an invitation and wish to be considered for possible participation in the program, send written notice of your interest to the co-director of Guided Studies, Professor Chloe Wheatley, before the end of March.
+Any other Trinity applicant who finds the program appealing may likewise become a candidate by writing Professor Wheatley.

 If I express interest in Guided Studies, what happens then?